Wayne Newton: Early years

-Newton was born Carson Wayne Newton in Norfolk, Virginia to Patrick Newton (1915–1990), an auto mechanic, and his wife, Evelyn Marie Smith (1921–1985).
-He is of English, Irish, Scottish, Welsh and German ancestry.
-He told his audience at a concert in Ocean City, NJ, on Aug.
-26, 2025, that 50 percent of his heritage is Native American.
+Newton was born Carson Wayne Newton in Norfolk, Virginia, to Patrick Newton (1915–1990), an auto mechanic, and his wife, Evelyn Marie Smith (1921–1985).
+He is of English, Irish, Scottish, Welsh, and German ancestry.
+He told his audience at a concert in Ocean City, NJ, on August 26, 2025, that 50 percent of his heritage is Native American.
 His father served in the U.S. Navy during World War II.
 Newton spent his early years in Fredericksburg, Virginia, learning the piano, guitar, and steel guitar at age six.
 He has perfect pitch.
 He performed in a local music radio show, playing steel guitar and singing country music, before school.
 On the weekends, he performed in a traveling road show of the Grand Ole Opry.

 While he was a child, his family moved near Newark, Ohio.
 He began singing in local clubs, theaters, and fairs with his older brother, Jerry.
 Due to Newton's severe asthma, his family moved to Phoenix in 1952, at his doctor's suggestion.
-Soon after arriving in Phoenix, the brothers performed in a local television talent show Lew King Rangers and won.
-As a result, the owner of KOOL-TV, Tom Chauncey, who also televised the talent show, gave the brothers their own television show, Rascals in Rhythm and served as a mentor to them.
-The brothers, as the Rascals in Rhythm, appeared with the Grand Ole Opry roadshows and on ABC-TV's Ozark Jubilee; performed in front of then-president Dwight D. Eisenhower and auditioned unsuccessfully for Ted Mack's Original Amateur Hour.
+Soon after arriving in Phoenix, the brothers competed in a local television talent show, Lew King Rangers, and won.
+As a result, the owner of KOOL-TV, Tom Chauncey, who also televised the talent show, gave the brothers their own television show, Rascals in Rhythm, and served as a mentor to them.
+The brothers, as the Rascals in Rhythm, appeared with the Grand Ole Opry roadshows and on ABC-TV's Ozark Jubilee, performed in front of then-president Dwight D. Eisenhower and auditioned unsuccessfully for Ted Mack's Original Amateur Hour.

 Newton attended North High School where he was the Sophomore Class President.
 He was also a member of the Junior Reserve Officers' Training Corps.
 In the spring of 1958, near the end of his junior year of high school, a Las Vegas booking agent saw the two Newton brothers performing on their local TV show and took them back for an audition.
 Impressed with their audition, the booking agent signed Newton, then age 17, and his brother, as part of a two-week contract to perform in Las Vegas at the Fremont Hotel.
 On closing night, Newton and his brother were offered a one-year contract to continue performing in Las Vegas.
 To pursue his music career, Newton left North High School just before finishing his junior year.

-At age 18, Newton intended to join the US military but because of his asthma he was given a 1-Y rejection meaning he was qualified to serve only in the event of a major emergency.
+At age 18, Newton intended to join the US military, but because of his asthma he was given a 1-Y rejection meaning he was qualified to serve only in the event of a major emergency.
 Instead, Newton volunteered his time performing shows for troops overseas.